Commercial Drone Photography for Project Milestones

 A good drone operation starts on the ground with solid coordination planning.
 It’s about sitting down and figuring out exactly what you need to see from your construction drone photography.
 This means setting up predetermined flight paths to be flown repeatedly for consistent progress photos.

 We decide on the frequency together.
 Do you need weekly updates for a fast-moving construction project, or monthly progress shots for a longer-term infrastructure build?
-Every detail of safety and air traffic law is covered by this plan.
+This plan covers every detail of safety and air traffic law.

 The Federal Aviation Administration (FAA) has strict rules for any drone operation, and a professional pilot handles all of that for you.
-We check for any flight zone limits and double-check that the whole operation abides by every legal guideline.
+We verify any flight zone limits and double-check that the entire operation complies with all applicable legal guidelines.

 Step 2: Capturing the Data